Discover the best yarns for amigurumi with honest reviews of many popular cotton yarns

 Weight: 4-Worsted, 12 oz. per skein

-Where to buy: Amazon and LoveCrochet
+Where to buy online: Amazon

 What they say: “Experience the joy of knitting with the Bernat Handicrafter Cotton Ultrasoft Yarn.
 This cotton ultrasoft yarn is perfect for making kitchen accessories, baby bibs and home accents.
 Designed to make durable craft work, this soft, elegant yarn makes your entire project simple and convenient.”

 What I say: Yeah… definitely not “ultrasoft”!
 I bought a few of these because you get a lot of bang for you buck.
 12 oz balls for ~$12!
 Couldn’t turn it down.
 I used Bernat for a few amigurumi projects and it doesn’t work well.
 The lack of stretchiness, the scruffiness and dullness after some wear, and the thick yarn weight all make this a bad choice for amigurumi.
-I think I’ll use the Bernat in my stash to make a summer throw.
+I think I’ll use the Bernat in my stash to make a summer throw or baskets.

 Lily Sugar ‘N Cream (colors above – psychdelic ombre, hot pink, robin’s egg)